xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

-My research works have been [published](publications) in *International Journal of Society Systems Science*, *International Journal of Data Science* (**Elsevier index**), *International Journal of Operations Research and Information Systems*, *International Journal of Decision Science*, *International Journal of Data Analysis and Information Systems* and *IGI Global*.
+My research works have been [published](publications) in *International Journal of Society Systems Science*, *International Journal of Data Science* (**Elsevier index**), *International Journal of Operations Research and Information Systems*, *International Journal of Decision Science*, and *International Journal of Data Analysis and Information Systems*.
 I had done [research](research) on fake news and misinformation detection, anti-Asian hater profile and geographical analysis, anti-Asian hate indicator establishment, smart ship, the relationship between Bitcoin and stock market, AI music generation, image diagnosis on skin cancer, region-based bird call recognition, face mask detection, and etc.